wp-plugins/brute-force-login-protection/readme.txt

 * Limit the number of allowed login attempts using normal login form
 * Limit the number of allowed login attempts using Auth Cookies
-* Manually block IP addresses
+* Manually block/unblock IP addresses
-* Manually unblock IP addresses
+* Manually whitelist trusted IP addresses
+* Delay execution after a failed login attempt (to slow down brute force attack)
 * Option to inform user about remaining attempts on login page
+* Custom message to show to blocked users

 Your feedback is highly appreciated!